Monday, October 21, 2024

 The 2014 PHB took a rules-light approach to social interaction, explaining that players could use a "descriptive" or "active" approach - i.e., describing what their character does or says while interacting with an NPC versus speaking in-character and saying exactly what the character says.
 The DM then uses their knowledge of the NPC's personality to adjudicate the results, sometimes calling for an ability check.
 The DMG, in turn, has information on NPC's attitudes (friendly, indifferent, or hostile), associated social interaction DCs, and how to actually adjudicate the interaction.

-The 2024 PHB now provides an example of social interaction, including examples of both descriptive an active roleplaying.
+The 2024 PHB now provides an example of social interaction, including examples of both descriptive and active roleplaying.
 The friendly, indifferent, and hostile attitudes return, and are now included in the PHB's rules glossary.
 Player characters have advantage on ability checks to influence friendly creatures and disadvantage on ability checks to influence hostile creatures.
 The DM can now call on player characters to take the Influence action to urge an NPC to do something.

 I like that the PHB explicitly states "The DM will typically ask you to take the Influence action", which will hopefully avoid players simply yelling "I take the Influence action!" instead of actually roleplaying the interaction.
 Hopefully.